 - SD also appears to be prevalent with people with medical conditions like lymphoma and HIV/AIDS.

-- There also appears to be a connection between SD and neurological and psychiatric disorders like Parkinson’s disease, neuroleptic induced parkinsonism, tardive dyskinesia, traumatic brain injury, epilepsy, facial nerve palsy, spinal cord injury and mood depression, chronic alcoholic pancreatitis, and hepatitis C virus.
+- There also appears to be a connection between SD and neurological and psychiatric disorders like Parkinson’s disease, neuroleptic induced parkinsonism, tardive dyskinesiai XUncontrolled, involuntary erratic muscle movement of the face, arms, and legs due to low magnesium levels or muscle fatigue. , traumatic brain injury, epilepsy, facial nerve palsy, spinal cord injury and mood depression, chronic alcoholic pancreatitis, and hepatitis C virus.

 - SD may also be noticed in people with congenital disorders like Down Syndrome.